• Recipes

 Why You'll Love It

-A version of this herb seasoned pizza dough recipe has lived on the blog for a few years now, originally as part of this vegan stuffed crust pizza.
+A version of this garlic-herb pizza dough recipe has lived on the blog for a few years now, originally as part of this vegan stuffed crust pizza.

-Recently after making the vegan sausage pizza you see above, I was reminded how amazing this pizza crust really is and decided it deserves its own post!
+Recently after making the vegan sausage pizza pictured above, I was reminded how amazing this pizza crust really is and decided it deserves its own post!

-My husband and I don't dine out (or order in) very often, but earlier this year we dabbled with Door Dash a few times, including ordering from a higher-end pizza chain.
+My husband and I don't do take-out or delivery very often, but earlier this year we dabbled with Door Dash a few times, including ordering from a higher-end pizza chain.

-And while the convenience was nice on really busy or tired days, the pizza crust was seriously disappointing - think limp, soggy, and bland.
+And while the convenience was nice on busy days, their pizza crust was kind of a bummer-think limp, soggy, and bland.

-So after a few occasions of spending WAY too much money on disappointing pizza, I finally learned my lesson and have vowed to never order pizza again!
+So after several occasions of spending too much money on disappointing delivery, I finally learned my lesson and have vowed to never order pizza again!

 Sure, homemade pizza dough takes a little more planning, but it's not like it's difficult.
-It's made with pantry staple ingredients and ready in just over an hour, and most of that is hands off!
+All you need are a few pantry staples and about an hour-and-a-half, most of that hands-off.

 And the result is SO much better.
-Because when you want pizza, you want PIZZA! - not disappointment.
+Because when you want pizza, you want PIZZA!
 Know what I mean?

 Jump to: